hfoffani/Advanced-Lane-Lines/writeup_report.md

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

+**Figure 6** shows the final output of a test image which would be like a video frame.
 The function `draw()` in the cell under the title **Drawing** displays over the road the area that was identified as lane.
-Here is an example:

 ![Drawing the lane area][image06]

----
+\pagebreak

 ###Pipeline (video)